Chavasse family: History

 Medals of Noel and Christopher Chavasse.
 Noel's medals are top row.
 Christopher's medals are bottom row.

-The Chavasse family is notable for counting amongst its ranks two Bishops of the Church of England, two Olympic athletes, a Knight Bachelor and one of only three people to be awarded a Victoria Cross twice.
+The Chavasse family includes two Bishops of the Church of England, two Olympic athletes, a Knight Bachelor and one of only three people to be awarded a Victoria Cross twice.
 Bishop Francis Chavasse was instrumental in the building of Liverpool Cathedral and founded St Peter's College, Oxford.

 Claude Chavasse[1886-1971] was a Gaelic language activist and Irish republican, cousin to Noel Chavasse.